tjcreedy/metamate/README.md

 * *resultindex*: a unique identifier for each term specification and threshold combination, for ease of ASV retrieval using `dump` mode.
 * *term*: each additive term, repeated for a number of rows equal to the number of thresholds supplied to this term.
 For example, if the first terms in the specifications are `[library; n; 10-100/20] + [library; p; 0.001-0.1/10]`, the first 20 rows will be for term `library_n` and the next 10 rows will be term `library_p`.
 * *_threshold*: one or more columns giving threshold values for all bins/metric combinations in the specification.
 If a term does not include a bin/metric combination, this value will be 0.
 For the example above, the third column would be `library_n_threshold` and contain 20 values from 10 - 100, followed by 10 0s.
 The fourth column would be `library_p_threshold` and contain 20 0s followed by 10 values from 0.001 - 0.1.
-* *score*: an experimental value used to asssess relative success among threshold sets, [see below](#scoring-and-estimation) for details
+* *accuracy_score, precision_score, recall_score*: the accuracy, [precision and recall](https://en.wikipedia.org/wiki/Precision_and_recall) scores for this threshold set based on the rejection/retention of va- and vna-ASVs, [see below](#scoring-and-estimation) for details
 * *asvs_total*: the total number of ASVs in the dataset.
-* *targets_total_observed*: the total number of verified authentic ASVs
+* *verifiedauthentic_total_observed*: the total number of verified authentic ASVs
-* *nontargets_total_observed*: the total number of verified non-authentic ASVs
+* *verifiednonauthentic_total_observed*: the total number of verified non-authentic ASVs
 * *asvs_prelim_retained_n/p*: the number of ASVs and proportion of total ASVs that passed the given threshold(s), before rejecting any surviving verified-non-authentic ASVs and retaining any lost verified-authentics ASVs
 * *asvs_prelim_rejected_n/p*: the number of ASVs and proportion of total ASVs that failed the given threshold(s), before rejecting any surviving verified-non-authentic ASVs and retaining any lost verified-authentics ASVs
-* *targets_retained/rejected_n/p*: the number of and proportion of total verified authentic ASVs that passed/failed the given threshold(s)
+* *verifiedauthentic_retained/rejected_n/p*: the number of and proportion of total verified authentic ASVs that passed/failed the given threshold(s)
-* *nontargets_retained/rejected_n/p*: the number of and proportion of total verified non-authentic ASVs that passed/failed the given threshold(s)
+* *verifiednonauthentic_retained/rejected_n/p*: the number of and proportion of total verified non-authentic ASVs that passed/failed the given threshold(s)
 * *asvsactual_retained_n/p*: the total number of and proportion of total ASVs that were verified authentic, not verified non-authentic, and passed the given threshold(s)
 * *asvsactual_rejected_n/p*: the total number of and proportion of total ASVs that were verified non-authentic and/or failed the given threshold(s)
-* *targets/nontargets_total_estimate*: the estimated number of verified authentic and verified non-authentic ASVs in the initial dataset, prior to filtering, based on the calculations described below.
+* *verifiedauthentic/nonauthentic_total_estimate*: the estimated number of verified authentic and verified non-authentic ASVs in the initial dataset, prior to filtering, based on the calculations described below.
-* *targets/nontargets_retained_estimate*: the estimated number of verified authentic and verified non-authentic ASVs within those preliminarily retained, based on the calculations described below.
+* *verifiedauthentic/nonauthentic_retained_estimate*: the estimated number of verified authentic and verified non-authentic ASVs within those preliminarily retained, based on the calculations described below.
 * *rejects_hash*: the hashed alphabetically sorted list of actual rejected ASVs for this given set.
 Identical values on different rows denote those rows rejected an identical set of ASVs.

 ### ASV counts